-The full suite of Trinity College London ESOL Skills for Life (QCF) qualifications is listed opposite.
+The full suite of Trinity College London ESOL Skills for Life qualifications is listed on page 6.
 Trinity offers individual awards in ESOL Skills for Life - Speaking and Listening, ESOL Skills for Life - Reading and ESOL Skills for Life - Writing, and overarching certificates in ESOL Skills for Life.
 Learners can achieve an overarching certificate by achieving three awards at that level.
-These specifications apply to the Level 1 qualifications highlighted opposite.
+These specifications apply to the Level 1 qualifications highlighted on page 6.